ionic-team/ionic-portals/website/docs/getting-started/android.md

 ## Creating a Portal via PortalManager

 After registering via the [PortalManager.register()](../reference/android/portal-manager#register) function, you can create Portals.
-You can use the [PortalManager](../reference/android/portal-manager) to quickly create a [Portal](../reference/android/portal) and link it to an XML layout.
+Use the [PortalManager](../reference/android/portal-manager) to quickly create a [Portal](../reference/android/portal) and link it to an XML layout.

 <Tabs
     defaultValue="kt"